 New User guide to Help you Learn 3D Printing

-3D Printing can be a complex topic, especially if you are new.
-I have been working on a number of guides as of late to help people out in choosing a 3D printer and understand 3D Printing better.
+I have been working on a number of guides as of late to help people out in choosing a 3D printer and understand 3D Printing better, and how to get the most out of your 3D Printer.
 These guides are written for those that are looking to print terrain for their games, but the guides will work for anyone looking to create pieces that fit on an average 200x200x200 mm bed, with some recommendations for larger, if needed.
 This page is intended to tie together the individual guides across my site into a more coherent whole, and make them easier to save a master document rather than several individual links.

 Types of 3D printing – Consumer Models

 FDM – DLP – SLA 3D Printing: There are a number of technologies out there for 3D Printing.
 The two most prevalent materials used, and basic styles of printing using Plastic Filament and Resin.
 This guide is used to help explain the differences between these.

 Quick Guide: Best 3D Printer: This guide is meant to be simple, and accessible.
 If you more in-depth information, the next two guides are better.
 But, if you want to see what I think are the best 3D Printers for general needs, this is the guide for you.

 What’s the Best 3D Printer, For Me? : This is the first of two guides.
 It asks 5 major questions, what will I use the printer for, What is my budget, What is my technical skill, what size of build do I need, and do I want a kit or pre built printer?
 This guide helps you to choose the type of printer you need, for your use.